-Consent to Conduct a Psychological Evaluation or Provide a Mental Health Care Service
+Consent to Provide a Mental Health Care Service

 Unless required under state or federal law, a district employee will not conduct a psychological examination, test, screening, or treatment without obtaining prior written parental consent.

 The district will not provide a mental health care service to a student except as permitted by law.